aws-samples/multi-pipeline-serverless-web-application-with-cdk/Readme.md

 ## Pre Requisite
 1. [Create AWS Account and Create User](https://aws.amazon.com/en/resources/create-account/)
-- In order for the CDK to work, the user must have the authority to the services included in the CDK.
-However, you can grant administrator privileges for convenience, but it should be avoided in the operating environment.
+- <span style="color: red">In order for the CDK to work, the user must have the authority to the services included in the CDK.
+However, you can grant administrator privileges for convenience, but it should be avoided in the operating environment.</span>
 2. [Overall installation process](https://aws.amazon.com/en/getting-started/guides/setup-cdk/)
 - Contains detailed information about local or cloud9, CLI, node, CDK Bootstrap
 3. AWS CLI - Version : aws-cli/2.7.14 Python/3.9.11 Darwin/20.6.0 exe/x86_64 prompt/off